zhangruoyao68/DBA/README.md

 # DBA
-A Dynamic Block Activation Framework for Continuum Models
+A dynamic block activation (DBA) framework for continuum models